 - Engineer and deploy an appropriate backup strategy for GPS.
 Depending on your application, you may want to consider rubidium (Rb) oscillator upgrades, a Primary Reference Source (PRS), and/or alternate synchronization sources, like Precision Time Protocol (PTP).

 While this recent event was corrected in a reasonable timeframe, you need to protect yourself against more serious or lengthy GPS outages.
 Contact us if you’d like to know more.

-Ken Bourne is Director, Timing & Synchronization at Empowered by Optm.
+Ken Bourne is Director, Timing & Synchronization at Empowered.
 Ken has extensive expertise in Synchronization design and implementation, working with Service Providers, Government, Power Utilities, and large Enterprise networks.
 Empowered has been helping industry synchronize their networks for 20+ years.